Admission Requirements for Physician Assistant, MMS

 - Statistics—one course.

-- NOTE: Prerequisites courses must be completed with a grade of C or better.
+- NOTE: Prerequisite courses must be completed with a grade of C or better.
 The program does not allow students to waive courses, nor does it accept students with advanced standing.

 - Three letters of recommendation.
-Ideally, one should be from a professor and one from a practicing licensed physician or physician assistant.
+Ideally, one should be from a professor and one from a practicing licensed physician, physician assistant or other medical provider who can judge your character, work ethic, or aptitude.

 - A minimum of 200 hours of patient care experience (see FAQs below for more details).